robinphurtado/SDSUDataScienceProject/readme.md

 # 4. Research Questions

-(narrow this down as we get closer)

-Which surveillance technologies are most commonly used by different agency types?
+* Which surveillance technologies are most commonly used by different agency types?

-Can we predict the set of technologies an agency is likely to use?
+* Can we predict the set of technologies a typoe of agency is likely to use?

-(maybe this one?
-Which features (agency type, jurisdiction, etc.) best explain technology usage patterns?)
+* What is the probability that a type of Law Enforcement Agency would use each type of Technology?

 # 5. Data Description